Search Press Releases

 Eames’ passion for creating and refurbishing historical signs and sculptures has transformed the downtown Lee’s Summit district.
 He believes by creating visually captivating environments people will naturally be drawn to them and develop a sense of appreciation and stewardship ensuring these beautified spaces are cherished and protected for future generations.

-Eames is the current board president of Downtown Lee's Summit Main Street and serves on the board of Lee’s Summit Creates.
+Eames is a former board president of Downtown Lee's Summit Main Street and served on the board of Lee’s Summit Creates.
 He is a member of the Civic Roundtable and chairperson of the City’s new Cultural Commission.
 He previously served as an advisory board member for the Lee’s Summit Education Foundation.

 “I am thrilled to recognize Dave Eames as this year’s Citizen of the Year.
 His creativity and commitment to arts and culture coupled with his volunteerism and devotion to downtown revitalization have enriched our community beyond measure,” said Mayor Baird.
 “I am deeply grateful for his contributions and look forward to seeing the continued impact of his remarkable work.”